In some situations, such as when changing your name or address, exchanging an old paper driving licence to the new photocard version is compulsory.

 It is not compulsory to have a photocard driving license if none of the reasons for exchanging apply to you.
-Thus, providing your paper licence is still valid, there is no need to exchange it for a photocard version.
+Thus, as long as your paper licence is still valid, there is no need to exchange it for the photo version.

-Note: You must apply by post for a change of name.
+Important: You must apply by post for a change of name.
 Use form D1 for cars and motorbikes and form D2 for lorries and buses.
-You can get the forms from 'DVLA form ordering service' or most large Post Office branches.
+You can get the forms from most Post Office branches.

-As a rule, the Driver and Vehicle Licensing Agency use the photo on a UK digital passport.
-So, what if the DVLA cannot use your passport photo or you do not want them to?
+As a rule, the Driver and Vehicle Licensing Agency (DVLA) will use a UK digital passport photo.
+But, what if the DVLA cannot use it, or you want them to use a different one?

-In this case, you would need to send a photograph to the DVLA by postal methods.
-The online application process will post a form to you after completion.
-Thus, you can then return the form with the photo that you want on your licence.
+In this case, you would need to send a photograph to the DVLA address by post.
+The online application process would send you the correct form after completion.
+Thus, you would be able to return the form with your chosen photograph.

-Providing you meet all the conditions you can drive while your licence gets renewed by DVLA.
-To continue driving all these must apply:
+As long as you meet all the conditions below, you can drive while the DVLA exchanges your licence.
+To continue driving (all must apply):

-Note: Read the guidance titled 'Can I drive while my application is with DVLA?
-(INF188/6)' for more information.
-DVLA send a confirmation email after you have applied.
-They may ask you to take part in some research by email (you can opt out of the survey).
+The DVLA sends out a confirmation email after receiving online applications.
+They may also ask you to take part in some research by email (you can opt out of the survey).

 There are several other ways to apply for the new plastic photocard driving licence.
 You can make an application in person at the DVLA in Swansea.
-You can also apply by post.
+You can also apply using normal postal methods.

-Complete form D1 to exchange a paper licence to photocard by postal methods.
+Complete form D1 to exchange a paper licence to photocard by post.
 You can get it from the DVLA form ordering service or from any large Post Office branch.
-Note that you will also need to include:

-You should send all the relevant documents to:
+You should send all the relevant documents and payment to:

 Note: The DVLA try to send a new photocard driving licence within three (3) weeks.
 But, it can take longer if they need to check any medical details or personal information.

-DVLA Exchange Paper Licence for Photocard in United kingdom
+DVLA How to Change Paper Driving Licence in the United Kingdom